Sports Coach Logo Sports Coach Training Principles Fitness Components

 12 Steps to Climbing Confidence

-Emily Pitts provides an insight into her "12 Steps to Climbing Confidence" training program delivered entirely online.
+Emily Pitts provides insight into her "12 Steps to Climbing Confidence" training program, which is delivered entirely online.

-Rock climbing is my passion, but I discovered for myself as I moved from indoor to outdoor climbing that my confidence indoors did not match up with the outdoors.
-My interest in sports psychology arose from this and from my work with young people who quite often have challenging lives and challenging behaviours.
+Rock climbing is my passion, but as I moved from indoor to outdoor climbing, I discovered that my confidence indoors did not match up with the outdoors.
+This arose from my interest in sports psychology and my work with young people with challenging lives and behaviours.

 Last year, under the banner of my business, Womenclimb, I researched through an online questionnaire of 220 climbers (50% male, 50% female).
 It became clear that women were much more likely to report themselves as having low confidence than men.
-Women were three times more likely to say that they were worried about people judging their appearance.
-This has led to me developing online training to help individuals develop the confidence they want for their climbing in a positive and safe learning environment.
+Women were three times more likely to say they were worried about people judging their appearance.
+It has led to me developing online training to help individuals develop the confidence they want to climb in a positive and safe learning environment.
 It is called 12 Steps to Climbing Confidence.

 How is the training structured?